divyachowdary-rgb/SAP_Portfolio/README.md

 more.
 Present some de-identified data or documents that can be used as examples.
 d.
 Discuss any developed plan (short-term or long-term strategy) to deal with the above issues.
 If the company hasn’t developed any plan, please come out with your suggestions.
-6. You can provide any other interesting findings besides the above areas.
-Discuss the lessons learned from the ERP implementation project in this company
+6. Other interesting findings and lessons learned from the ERP implementation project in this company.